frappe/frappe_io_2014/frappe_io/templates/statics/buy/production-support.md

 - Priority support in case your upgrades break.
 - Support for any additional installations that could be required for upgrades.
+- **Covers unlimited sites / databases on one server.**

 ---

 #### 4. Incident Support

 - Priority support incase of crashes, restoration from backups.
-- Max 2 incidents in a year.
+- Max 3 incidents in a year.

 ---